shikhar3295/adam2392.github.io/content/blog/academic/doctoral board oral exam.md

 	- Convergence
 - 6. Sensory Pathways and Systems in Neuroscience
 - 7. Motor Pathways and Systems in Neuroscience
-- 8. General Systems in Neuroscience
+- 8. General Topics in Neuroscience
 - 9. Gaussian Mixture Models
 - FAQ